Joan Luque: Lincoln City

 After a successful pre-season trial, Luque joined EFL League Two club Lincoln City on six-month contract on 9 August 2018.
-On 25 August, he made his professional debut, coming on as a 90th minute substitute for Bruno Andrade in a 3–1 home win against Notts County.
+On 25 August, he made his professional debut, coming on as a 90th-minute substitute for Bruno Andrade in a 3–1 home win against Notts County.
 Three days later, he scored first goal for the club in a 1–4 loss at Blackburn Rovers in the EFL Cup.

 Luque moved on loan to National League side Bromley on 21 September 2018.
 After making 5 appearances in all competitions for Bromley, he was recalled by Lincoln in December 2018.
 He was released by Lincoln on 2 January 2019.

 Return to non-league

 He signed for Concord Rangers later that month.
 He moved to Dagenham & Redbridge in May 2019.

 In October 2020 his contract was terminated by mutual consent and he subsequently signed for National League South side Maidstone United, with the Stones assistant manager, Terry Harris, instrumental in bringing Luque to the club.

 On 23 January 2021 he signed for Weymouth.
 He left the club in April after ten appearances.

 In June 2021, Luque returned to Maidstone United.
 Following Maidstone's title win, Luque was named National League South Player of the Year for the 2021–22.
+Having failed to feature in the 2022–23 season due to a knee injury sustained in April 2022, in March 2023 he was informed by new manager George Elokobi that he would be departing the club at the end of the season as he did not feature in the team's plans.
+His departure was confirmed on 27 April 2023.

+On 30 May 2023, Luque signed for National League South club Worthing.
+In January 2024, he joined Southern League Premier Division South club AFC Totton on an initial one-month loan deal.

+On 4 June 2024, Luque joined Isthmian League Premier Division club Folkestone Invicta.
+In July 2024, having yet to make a competitive appearance for Folkestone, Luque announced his retirement from football, intending to return to his native Spain.